BikLab/MARS8180-EnvDataSci/Week1b-Unix-crash-course.md

  107  819  6081  total
 ```

-The `*` is a special character that represents and empty string - in this case all the files that end in .pdb.
+The `*` is a special character that represents an empty string - in this case all the files that end in .pdb.
 The `*` in `*.pdb` matches zero or more characters, so the shell turns`*.pdb` into a list of all `.pdb` files in the current directory.
 We can also use the flag `-l` to only count the number of lines in the file.

 ```bash
 $ wc -l *.pdb